corda/corda-docs-portal/content/en/docs/corda-os/4.8/obtain-the-cordapp-template.md

 title: Obtain the CorDapp Template
 ---

-# Obtain the CorDapp Template
+# Get the CorDapp Template

 When writing a new CorDapp, you’ll generally want to start from one of the following standard templates: